JohanSchott/impurityModel/README.md

 A product state with electrons in spin-orbitals with indices e.g. 2 and 5 can be described by the tuple: (2,5).
 If the system has 7 spin-orbitals in total, the product state can also be described by the binary-string "0010010".
 The product state can also be translated into the base-2 integer 2^(7-1-2) + 2^(7-1-5) = 2^4 + 2^1 = 16+2 = 18.
-With many electrons the integer representation is the most memory efficient format, and is used in the current version.
+With many electrons the integer representation is a more memory efficient format.
+Bitarray is a class which also can be used to represent a product state.
+It is mutable which enables fast modifications (adding and removing electrons), and is used in the current version.
+To keep the memory usage down, an imutable bytes class is also used in the current version.

 ### Documentation
 The documentation of this package is found in the directory `docs`.